M-L-G-S/Finder/README.md

 - [ ] Save location in case sort by location. very optional
 - [ ] User gives link to an instagram post, import photo, post description, time/date, etc - and add it to food diary
 - [ ] User gives instagram account, get all the photos, allow user to select all posts they want to import
+- [ ] User can star or favorite restaurants or meals
+- [ ] User can track their food consumption over time
+- [ ] Optional: User can see the calorie breakdown of their meals

 ## Video Walkthrough